selimslab/selimslab.github.io/index.md

 ## Delta
-Give your mind some space, to change for one bit better
+a space for heart and mind, to change for one bit better

 ## Contents